udiaslautaro/udiaslautaro/README.md

 - 👋 Hi, I’m @udiaslautaro
-- 👀 I’m interested in testing automation and programming
+- 👀 I’m interested in programming and testing automation
-- 🌱 I’m currently learning Java, JavaScript, HTML and CSS
+- 🌱 I’m currently learning Java, JavaScript, PHP, HTML and CSS
 - 💞️ I’m looking to collaborate on proyects that could expand my experience and knowledge
 - 📫 How to reach me contact at udiaslautaro@gmail.com